mimoduo/mimogear/README.md

 # Mimogear

 > **Mimogear** is a complete web development boilerplate for developing static sites.
-Packed inside Mimogear you'll find **Gulp**, **Sass**, and **Pug** boilerplates to get you started.
+Packed inside Mimogear you'll find [Gulp](https://gulpjs.com/), [Sass](https://sass-lang.com/), and [Pug](https://pugjs.org/api/getting-started.html) boilerplates to get you started.
 Newcomers and professionals alike will feel right at home with a solid start for any static site!
 Just run `gulp` and get building!

 ## Highlights